Meet the women who do their best for the Earth everyday

 A photo posted by on

-Prior to starting Life Before Plastic and before I started thinking really consciously about making changes, I would still try and reduce food waste by only buying what I needed and always saving leftovers and I’d recycle.
-But I used to eat meat on average once a day for my main meal and I’d shop fast fashion and buy all my toiletries from the supermarket in plastic packaging.
+I used to eat meat on average once a day for my main meal and I’d shop fast fashion and buy all my toiletries from the supermarket in plastic packaging.
 But now, I follow a vegetarian diet to try to reduce my environmental impact.
 I made the switch to counteract the meat consumption of those eating meat everyday and now I wouldn’t ever look back.
 I’ve discovered so many incredible recipes and cuisines by going veggie.
 I also always try to buy local, seasonal food—including getting a veg box from a local farm!
-I try to reduce my energy and water consumption by taking shorter showers, putting on extra jumpers rather than turning up the heating and turning off all appliance switches when they’re not in use.
-The added bonus is that all these swaps save money too!
-And I also made a pledge to never buy fast fashion again, so love all my clothes to death and if I ever need anything new, I’ll visit charity shops, kilo sales or use apps like Depop and Vinted (opens in new tab) to buy and sell secondhand clothes.

 There are always ways to improve though.
-I personally want to cycle more.
-I’ve fallen back into driving much more than I’d like to as the transport links where I live aren’t reliable or frequent enough.
-I’d love to have an electric car but currently it’s not affordable for me.
-I’m really hoping the infrastructure will improve quickly and soon we’ll all have electric vehicles instead.
 I do eat a plant-based diet around 80% of the time, but I still eat some dairy products.
 While I try to cut these out as much as possible, I also don’t beat myself up if I do eat an animal product by mistake—it’s all about trying your best.
 Don’t beat yourself up if you can’t buy something without plastic, or you don’t have time to get public transport.
 Every change that you make prevents that little bit of plastic or carbon emission from entering the environment.
 Start small and celebrate the small wins.
 If you want to cut out plastic, start in one room and slowly change products as the non-eco ones run out.
 Celebrate if you eat a plant-based meal instead of meat and tell everyone you know.
-The more we all continue to talk about the changes we make, the more it will become normalised.
+The more we all continue to talk about the changes we make, the more it will become normalized.